smartcatdev/support-system/readme.txt

 Tested up to: 4.8

-Stable tag: 1.2.0
+Stable tag: 1.2.1
 License: GPLv2 or later

 If you have customers, then you need uCare.
-A support ticket help desk for your customers featuring usergroups,agents,ticket status,filtering,searching all in one responsive app.
+An intelligent support ticket help desk for your customers featuring usergroups,agents,ticket status,filtering,searching all in one responsive app.
 The most robust support ticket system for WordPress.

 == Description ==